Power Goes Out in Downtown Detroit

-Mayor Dennis Archer said a cable burned out in one of the city’s power stations, causing the outage at 12:45 p.m.
-The city’s power should be back by 3 a.m.
-Wednesday, the mayor said at a late afternoon news conference.
+Mayor Dennis Archer said a cable burned out in one of the Public Lighting Department’s power stations, causing the outage at 12:45 p.m.

-The blackout affected city- and county-owned buildings as well as traffic and street lights.
-Mayoral spokeswoman Michelle Zdrodowski said she did not think anyone was in danger.
-Residential and non-public customers were did not lose power.
+The blackout affected 1,400 city- and county-owned buildings, primarily in the downtown area, as well as traffic and street lights.
+Residential and nonpublic customers did not lose power.

 Fire officials rescued those caught on the People Mover elevated rail system by opening emergency doors.
 The police department was operating on backup generators, and the 911 emergency system was not affected.